tanujit/Uber-s-Dynamic-Pricing-Analysis/README.md

 Create a detailed report:
 -------------------------
-Your task is to analyze this data and identify the top 1 to 2 opportunities that can help us improve upfront pricing precision.
+Your task is to analyze the data and identify the top 1 to 2 opportunities that can help us improve upfront pricing precision.
 The expected output is a business PDF report.
 Assume that both business and technical people will read your results.

 Data Dictionary: